Introduction to DevSecOps with GitLab CI/CD

 GitLab SaaS

-• Scalability: SaaS solutions often scale effortlessly, making them suitable for smaller teams or those expecting rapid growth.
+• Scalability: SaaS solutions scale effortlessly, making them suitable for smaller teams or those expecting rapid growth.

 Self-managed GitLab